MahmoudG101/TIC-TAC-TOE-GAME/README.md

 ## Algorithm
 Single player mode is implemented that tries to win the game against the user by using MiniMax_alpha_beta algorithm.

-A recursive or backtracking technique is used in game theory and decision-making is the MiniMax Algorithm.
+Minimax algorithm is a recursive or backtracking method used in game theory and decision-making.
 It gives the optimum move for the player, assuming the opponent is also playing at their best during the game.